vimeo/omnipay-vindicia/README.md

 * Vindicia_PayPal (Vindicia's PayPal Express implementation)
 * Vindicia_HOA *[in progress]* ([Hosted Order Automation](https://www.vindicia.com/resources/data-sheets/hosted-order-automation), Vindicia's solution for minimizing your PCI compliance burden)

-Unlike many gateways, Vindicia **requires** that a customer be created before a purchase can be made.
+**NOTE:** Unlike many gateways, Vindicia requires that every purchase have a corresponding customer.
+Therefore, the `customerId` or `customerReference` must be provided for every authorize or purchase request.
+If you pass a `customerId` that does not exist, Vindicia will create the customer object for you as part of the same request.
+(A `customerReference` that does not exist is an error.)

 ### Simple Example